 Moving averages are used to measure the average movement of the market for the estimated period of time.

 For example, a 14-day Simple moving average is got by plotting the average price of every 14 days.

 How to use moving averages to measure market Volatility

 Take a look at the EURCAD, Hourly chart below;

-So with the moving average on the chart, you can tell if the price has low or high volatility depending on how close the moving average is to price.
+With the moving average on the chart, you can tell if the currency pair has low or high volatility depending on how close the moving average is to price.